BitCurator/bitcurator-nlp-entspan/README.md

 sudo -u postgres dropdb bcnlp_db
 ```

-To create a db with a user and password:
+To create a db with a user and password (commands are shown in the postgres prompt):

 ```shell
 sudo -u postgres psql